Barbara Prentice Blethen, wife of late Seattle Times publisher, dies at 99

 Which brings us back to Mrs. Blethen’s words.

-She is survived by her son, John P. Blethen (Amber); daughter-in-law Deborah Blethen; grandchildren Kerry Blethen Quinn (Rafe); Jessica Dewbrey (Dave); Courtney Blethen Rifkin (Jay); Kelley Brenton and eight great-grandchildren.
+She is survived by her son, John P. Blethen (Amber); daughter-in-law Deborah Blethen; grandchildren Kerry Blethen Quinn (Rafe); Jessica Dewbrey (Dave); Courtney Blethen Riffkin (Jay); Kelley Brenton and eight great-grandchildren.

 No services are planned, John Blethen said.